IvanYachmenov/elearning_app/README.md

 - Progress endpoints surface `progress_percent`, `score_percent`, and per-question correctness to drive the frontend UI.

 > Tip: enable CORS for your frontend origin in `backend/elearn_backend/settings.py` when testing from a different host.

+### Future plans
+>This platform is currently in development and will be expanded soon with the addition of:
+>	1.	`User discussions` under each theoretical question.
+>	2. To `integrate an online Python interpreter` and the ability to answer not only single/multiple-choice questions, but also practice writing code in Python.
+>	3. Adding small features such as an `in-app shop`, `settings`, a `profile`, and other minor details.
+>	4. Adding animations, photos, and interactive components.
+The uniqueness of the app (although it’s almost achieved already) may include custom images.